venthur/wyrm/README.md

 Running it
 ----------

-Plase refer the the examples in wyrm/examples.
+Please refer to the examples in wyrm/examples.

 Related Software